Kitware/CMake/Help/command/configure_file.rst

 If the input file is modified the build system will re-run CMake to re-configure the file and generate the build system again.
+The generated file is modified and its timestamp updated on subsequent cmake runs only if its content is changed.

 The arguments are: